 George N. BarnardAmerican (Coventry, Connecticut, 1819 - 1902, Cedarville, New York)

-Destruction of Hood's Ordnance Train and Ruins of Rolling Mill, Atlanta, Georgia, from Photographic Views of Sherman's Campaign
+Destruction of Hood's Ordnance Train, from Photographic Views of Sherman's Campaign

 During the Civil War, George Barnard was named official photographer for General Sherman's command.
 He accompanied the general and his troops through the South on the infamous March to the Sea campaign.
 As Sherman entered Atlanta in September 1864, the Confederate Army, under General John B. Hood, abandoned the city.
 Before they left, however, they set fire to 81 railroad cars bearing munitions so they would not fall into the hands of the enemy.